On the morning of March 9, 2018, my mother-in-law and I decided to take a trip to the Buena Vista Lagoon in Oceanside, California.

 I was pleasantly surprised to see two Torrey Pine trees while we were making our way back to the Nature Center.

-If you are not familiar, the Torrey Pine is the rarest pine trees in the country.
+If you are not familiar, the Torrey Pine is the rarest pine tree in the country.

 The Torrey Pine tree is only found in North County San Diego.
 There is one exception though- a small grove is located on one of the Channel Island off of the coast of Santa Barbara in Central California.